r5d/nfsw/README.md

 # nfsw

-A quirky text based adventure for friends as a gag gift.
+NFSW is Fulla Slimy Warts is a quirky text based adventure I made for friends as a Christmas gag gift in 2019.

-NSFW stands for NFSW is Full of Slimy Warts.

 Matt Mullenweg must never play or look at the source code for this game.